In this article let’s learn basics about winch its anatomy and how it works in detail.

 What is a Winch?

-A winch is a mechanical device used for pulling or lifting heavy things.
+Winches are integral for tasks requiring high pulling power, such as vehicle recovery, lifting heavy loads, and overcoming challenging terrains.
 It has a rope, cable, or chain wound around a drum, which is turned by a motor or a hand crank.

 When you turn the drum, the rope winds up and pulls whatever is attached to the other end.